 - Tom W. Smith, 2001 National Gun Policy Survey of the National Opinion Research Center: Research Findings (Dec.
 2001), at http://www.norc.org/PDFs/publications/SmithT_Nat_Gun_Policy_2001.pdf. [↩]

 - 15 U.S.C. § 2052(a)(1)(ii)(E).
 Note that locking devices for firearms are not, by themselves, exempt, and therefore the CPSC has the authority to adopt national safety standards for locking devices.
 It has not done so.
-Additional information about locking devices is contained in the Safe Storage Policy Summary. [↩]
+Additional information about locking devices is contained in our summary on Safe Storage & Gun Locks. [↩]

 - Md.
 Code Ann., Pub.
 Safety § 5-132. [↩]